27

 1. Hierarchical Data Model

-- The hierarchical data model organizes data in a treelike structure, where each record has a single parent and one or more children.
+- The hierarchical data model in dbms organizes data in a treelike structure, where each record has a single parent and one or more children.

 - This model is ideal for representing data with a clear hierarchical relationship, such as organizational charts or file systems.